 What about the downsides?

-Are there any downsides of smoking weed after wisdom teeth removal?
+Are there any downsides of using weed after wisdom teeth removal?
 Should you expect any side-effects?

-The most common side-effect is dry mouth.
-Luckily, we can deal with that problem very easily – all we need to do is drink plenty of fluids.
-Of course, you can drink anything, but I always recommend water.
+The most common side-effect of smoking weed is actually dry mouth.
+Luckily, you can deal with that problem by drinking plenty of water.

 If cannabis is legal in your country and you want to use it to improve your postoperative experience, always talk to your doctor first.
 They have the best overview of your health and they will undoubtedly know what to suggest.

-By understanding the basics and following the guidelines from above, you can overcome any struggle that comes with wisdom teeth removal.
-On top of that, you can also feel great by doing that!
-Wonderful, isn’t it?
+By understanding the basics and following the guidelines from above, you can overcome any hardships that come with wisdom teeth removal.
+And feel great in the process!
+Not bad, right?